NSO-developer/nso-gitbook/zte-xpon/README-ned-settings.md

     - extended-parser <enum> (default auto)

-      Make the NED enable extensions to ease the task of the NSO CLI command parser.
-A common problem with this parser is that it can easily get lost when trying to parse configuration not supported by the YANG model.
-In particular it is very sensitive for unsupported config that generates a mode switch.
+      Make the NED handle CLI parsing (i.e. transform the running-config from the device to the model based config tree).

       auto            - Uses turbo-mode when available, will use fastest availablemethod to load data to NSO.
-If NSO doesn't support data-loading from CLI NED, robust-mode is used.

-      robust-mode     - The configuration dump is run through a pre-parser which is cleaning it from all elements currently not supported in the YANG model (default).

       turbo-mode      - The NED executes the whole command parsing by itself, completely bypassing the NSO CLI parser.
-The configuration dump is transferred to NSO using a Maapi SetValues() call.
+The configuration dump is transferred to NSO using maapi setvalues call.

       turbo-xml-mode  - The NED executes the whole command parsing by itself, completely bypassing the NSO CLI parser.
 The configuration dump is transferred to NSO in XML format.

+    - internal-xml-transfer-timeout <uint32> (default 2147483647)

+      Configure maximum time in milliseconds allowed for transferring XML from NED to NSO.

     - use-write <true|false> (default true)